lsuglen/ultix-gatsby-netlifycms/src/pages/products/index.md

         but consumable, increments.
 Requirements, plans, and results are evaluated continuously so teams have a natural mechanism for responding to change quickly.
+    - image: /img/agilitylogo_web.png
+      text: >
+        Agility enables you to do things faster and we believe Agility is the fastest CMS on the market.
+We take you from getting started to increased conversions and better results easier and quicker than you ever thought possible.
+Just being fast also allows you to create the best customer experiences by being ahead of the curve and giving you time to test and evaluate.

   heading: What we offer
   description: >
     If you are serious about growing and sustaining your business, a web